-This type of programme is most relevant to the Solomon Islands and Vanuatu.
+This type of program is most relevant to the Solomon Islands and Vanuatu.
 However, there are considerable constraints regarding the number of languages that can be catered for in this way.

-There is, however, an innovative programme that has operated successfully in Papua New Guinea for some time that could act as a guide to the other two multilingual countries.
-The Viles Tok Ples Skul, the village vernacular school, which was later renamed Tok Ples Pri Skul, the vernacular pre-school, has been in operation for almost 20 years.
-It is a remarkable programme in a number of ways, including the fact that it arose out of the initiative of the people themselves.
+There is, however, an innovative program that has operated successfully in Papua New Guinea for some time that could act as a guide to the other two multilingual countries.
+The Viles Tok Ples Skul, the village vernacular school, which was later re-named Tok Ples Pri Skul, the vernacular pre-school, has been in operation for almost twenty years now.
+It is a remarkable program in a number of ways, including the fact that it arose out of the initiative of the people themselves.
 The schools teach literacy and numeracy in the local language - the Tok Ples.
-These programmes have been evaluated for their educational, social and cultural benefits.
-Observation and interview data suggest that children who have gone through these schools are more alert, quicker to follow teachers' directions, more confident speakers in the classroom, and better at reading in English.
-In comparison with children who have not been to these schools, the Tok Ples Skul children are better prepared to acquire literacy, suggesting that children tend to learn reading-related skills better if they are acquired in a language with which they are already familiar.
-Evaluation of the social and cultural benefits of these schools shows that students are better integrated into the village life, adjust more quickly to the primary school, and show better language skills in their mother tongue (Siegel, 1997a).
-The advantages of such schools seem to be manifold, as this quotation suggests:
+These programs have been evaluated for their educational, social and cultural benefits.
+Observation and interview data suggest that children who have gone through these schools are more alert, quicker to follow teachers' directions, more confident speakers in classroom, and better at reading in English.
+In comparison with children who have not been to these schools the Tok Ples Skul children are better prepared to acquire literacy, suggesting that children tend to learn reading related skills better if they are acquired in a language with which they are already familiar.
+Evaluation of the social and cultural benefits of these schools show that students are better integrated into the village life, adjust more quickly to the primary school, and show better language skills in their mother tongue (Siegel, 1997a).
+The advantages of such school seem to be manifold, as this quote suggests:

-Communities are not just attracted to the concept because of improved academic performance on the part of the students, nor because of improved behaviour and interaction of students in community schools classes, but also because the programme is seen as building strong relationships and links with the language, culture and values of the home community (from Survey of Vernacular Education Programming at the Provincial Level Within Papua New Guinea (SIL), quoted in Siegel (1997a: 211)
+Communities are not just attracted to the concept because of improved academic performance on the part of the students, nor because of improved behaviour and interaction of students in community schools classes, but also because the programme is seen as building strong relationships and links with the language, culture and values of the home community ...(from Survey of Vernacular Education Programming at the Provincial Level Within Papua New Guinea by SIL, quoted in Siegel (1997a: 211).

-The educational reforms in Papua New Guinea in the 1990s have changed the character of these programmes.
-While such programmes began as 'pre-school' programmes, the 1990s reform of primary education has divided primary education into 'elementary' schools made up of the preparatory year and Grades 1 and

-2, and 'primary' comprising Grades 3-8.
-The Tok Ples can be used at the elementary level, and English is used for Grades 3-8 (Siegel, 1997a).
+The educational reforms in Papua New Guinea in the 1990s have changed the character of these programs.
+While such programs began as "pre-school" programs, the 1990s reform of primary education has divided primary education into 'elementary' schools made up of the preparatory year and Grades 1 and 2, and 'primary' comprising grades 3-8.
+The Tok Ples can be used at the elementary level, and English is used for grades 3-8.
+(Siegel, 1997a).